Siunami/Booklists/README.md

 ## Learned

-- BeautifulSoup + Selenium + Regex for scraping a variety of different books lists formats on the web
+- Used BeautifulSoup + Selenium + Regex for scraping a variety of different books lists formats on the web
--
+- MongoDB database using Mlab for hosting